maxja/rustok/chapters/ch01-introducing-rust/README.md

 * How to assign value to an enum's values?
 * Is `vec!` also macro?
 * How to do threading in Rust properly?
+* How Rust decides on memory allocation?
+* How Rust assigns lifetimes?